User personal information

 Although Google Analytics records data such as your geographical location, device, internet browser and operating system, none of this information personally identifies you to us.
 Google Analytics also records your computer’s IP address which could be used to personally identify you but Google do not grant us access to this.
 We consider Google to be a third party data processor.

 If you choose to contact us using the contact form on our Contact us page the data you supply will be collated into an email and sent to us.
 We will only store this data temporarily on this website database and will be deleted once we have replied to you.
+The DEFEND Project Support Team (based at The Pirbright Institute) will process the information and from time to time may contact you to inform you about progress on DEFEND.

 About this website’s server